LaTeX-Bibitem-Styler/latex-bibitemstyler/README.md

 LaTeX Bibitem Styler
 ====================

+This program allows you to automatically sort `\bibitems` by citation order of alphabetically.

+### Description

 There's a major problem in LaTeX bibliography styling/sorting when not using BibTeX.

 When using BibTeX, one can specify a `\bibliographystyle`, but if we're generating our bibliography from plain `\bibitem` entries, using the `\thebibliography` command, there's no way of specifying the output style.